Ohio False Arrest Lawyers

 Third, individual police officers often raise the defense of “qualified immunity” in malicious prosecution cases.
 This defense allows officers to avoid liability unless it was “clearly established” at the time that what they did was unconstitutional.
 Qualified immunity will frequently stop victims from recovering on their claims.
 Without the help of skilled Ohio malicious prosecution lawyers, plaintiffs might lose their case even when proving the police violated their constitutional rights.

-Pursuing Ohio false arrest claims
+Lawyers for Ohio false arrest cases

 A related, but distinct, claim is for “false arrest.”
 As with malicious prosecution, plaintiffs can sue for false arrest under either Ohio or federal law.